nadialefebvre/project-portfolio-v2/README.md

 Personal project to showcase all my projects and thoughts about code.
 This is a makeover of a previous project, [Portfolio v1](https://github.com/nadialefebvre/project-portfolio-v1), which was made purely with HTML and CSS.

-I decided to make a second version so the project itself shows my frontend development skills.
+I decided to make a second version so the project itself shows my frontend development skills and my ability to learn what's necessary for a project.

+## Tech stack

+- **React**

-- I built it with **React** using **TypeScript**.
+  - I built it with **React** 18.

+- **TypeScript**

+  - I used **TypeScript** to practice more, having learned JavaScript before.

+- **Redux**

-- Even if it is a simple webpage, I decided to use Redux to store data received from APIs.
+  - Even if it is a simple webpage, I decided to use **Redux** to store data received from APIs.

+- **API**

-- I had to fetch data from two sources: Medium and GitHub. *Medium* doesn't provide an API but I used a RSStoJSON converter to get an **API** endpoint I can use as for the `fetch`. *GitHub* has a REST API but it's a bit limited: there's not way to fetch specifically the pinned repositories.
+  - I had to fetch data from two sources: Medium and GitHub.
+Medium doesn't provide an API but I used a RSStoJSON converter to get an **API** endpoint I could use as for the `fetch`.

+- **GraphQL API**

+  - GitHub has a REST API but it's a bit limited: there's not way to fetch specifically the pinned repositories.
 I decided to use GitHub's **GraphQL API** because it made it possible, but also because it's possible with GraphQL to query only the data needed, and it was a good opportunity to use new tech I never used before.

+- **Apollo Client**

-I used **Apollo Client**'s library to manage my request with GraphQL.
-Using APIs instead of static data in some local file made it necessary to handle possible waiting time (`Loader` component) and error (`Error` component).
+  - I used **Apollo Client**'s library to manage my request with GraphQL.

+- **Styled components**

+  - I chose to use **Styled components** for the styling part.

+- **Figma**

-- I used **Styled components** for the styling part.
-I made the choice to make it look the closest possible to the original (Portolio v1) based on a **Figma** design.
+  - I wanted to make it look the closest possible to the original (Portolio v1) based on a **Figma** design.

+- **Jest**

+  - I added unit tests with **Jest** for most of my code.

--
+- **GitHub Actions**
+  - I built a basic workflow in **GitHub Actions** to check if all tests pass when I push my code.

+## Comments

+Relying on APIs instead of storing static data in some local file made it necessary to handle possible waiting time and error, so I added `Loader` and `Error` components.

+I made sure that all other data, for example the list of skills or all user-related data (email, name, etc.) was not directly in the code but in `.json` files for mapping or in `.ts` files for reference.

+I broke down my code in simple and small but meaningful units so the code should be easier to read while staying easy to browse in.

+I practiced refactoring my code to make it better.
+Having unit tests helped with that because it would catch it issues in refactored code.

+I tried to read about the best practices and apply them along the way, even if opinions are very diverse about what's best to do.

-## Available Scripts
+### Available Scripts

 In the project directory, you can run:

-### `npm start`
+#### `npm start`

 Runs the app in the development mode.

-### `npm test`
+#### `npm test`

 Launches the test runner in the interactive watch mode.\